 |GKFX provide spread betting clients with the option to trade from a minimum of 10p per stake across a range of forex pairs, commodities and indices.||go to site|

-You can see our complete list of Spread betting companies which features a detailed review of each broker and our trusted opinion of them.
+You can see our complete list of Spread betting companies which features a detailed review of each broker and our independent opinion of them.
+Please note that some of the brokers mentioned above are affiliates – while there would be no cost to you, for transparency, we may receive a fee should you open an account.

 Choosing the right spread betting platform for beginners